andrewcooke/choochoo/docs/fix-fit.md

 ## Overview

-The program runs a series of steps:
+The program runs in a series of steps:

   * If `--add-header` is given, a blank file header is prepended to the start of the data.
 See [Add Header](#add-header).